Troubleshoot the input process

 If you use Splunk Enterprise and add inputs by editing the inputs.conf configuration file, Splunk Enterprise might not recognize the inputs immediately.
 Splunk Enterprise looks for inputs every 24 hours, starting from the time it was last restarted, so if you add a new stanza to monitor a directory or file, it could take up to 24 hours for Splunk Enterprise to start indexing the contents of that directory or file.
 To ensure that your input is immediately recognized and indexed, add the input through Splunk Web or the CLI, or restart Splunk services after you make edits to the inputs.conf file.

 You can use the FileStatus Representational State Transfer (REST) endpoint to get the status of your tailed files.
 For example:

 You can also monitor the fishbucket, a subdirectory that Splunk software uses to keep track of how much of a file's contents have been indexed.
 In Splunk Enterprise deployments, the fishbucket resides at

 $SPLUNK_DB/fishbucket/splunk_private_db.
-In Splunk Cloud deployments you do not have physical access to this subdirectory.
+In Splunk Cloud Platform deployments you do not have physical access to this subdirectory.

 To monitor the fishbucket, use the REST endpoint.
 Review the REST API Reference manual for additional information.